ysfdev/music-pool-crawler/README.md

 # Requirements

 - Requires modules Wget and Requests to be installed on the system.
-- The music source URLs are not included on the file.
+- The music source URLs are not included on the source file.
 Send me a request if interested.

 # Installation